 Common Questions About Dental Checkups

 Have you recently scheduled a dental checkup?
 We’ve found that many people underestimate the importance of routine checkups and dental cleanings.
-While you may take good care of your smile at home, you still need these preventive visits to promote good oral health.
-Avoid the onset of serious issues, such as gingivitis or tooth decay.
-If you’re ready for a checkup, then schedule one today.
+While you may take good care of your smile at home, you still need these preventive visits to promote good oral health and avoid the onset of serious issues, such as gingivitis or tooth decay.
+If you’re ready for a checkup, schedule one today.

 How often should my teeth be examined?